 The tackler will run to each of the four ball carriers and emphasize getting into position.
 This non-contact drill requires players to get their feet in the right position, pad level at the right angle, and head near the cheek.

-Coach Smith hops on one main coaching point because the players need to have their feet, hips, hands, and shoulders properly upon contact.
-Players who have arms extended will often lunge and miss the ball carrier.
+Coach Smith focuses on one main coaching point: the players need to have their feet, hips, hands, and shoulders properly aligned upon contact.
+Players with arms extended often lunge and miss the ball carrier.
 This drill will help clean up and expose players who are not in the correct position.